keeperofthenecklace/movieDB/README.md

 ## Disclaimer
 This software is provided “as is” and without any express or implied warranties, including, without limitation, the implied warranties of merchantibility and fitness for a particular purpose.
+Neither I, nor any developer who contributed to this project, accept any kind of liability for your use of this library.

+IMDB does not permit use of its data by third parties without their consent.

+Using this library for anything other than limited personal use may result in an IP ban to the IMDB website.

 ###### Copyright (c) 2013 - 2015 Albert McKeever, released under MIT license